chloeanz04/CDC-Diabetes-Health-Indicators-Analysis/README.md

 - **Feature Importance Assessment:** Use feature importance metrics and analyze coefficients to evaluate the influence of each variable on predictions.

 <p align="center">
-  <strong>Multi-class classification problem with highly correlated features</strong>
+  <strong>2.
+Multi-class classification problem with highly correlated features</strong>
 </p>

 <div align="center">